MrRowey/faf-new-website/src/contributing/01-setup.md

 ---
 layout: page
 title: Setup of a development environment
-permalink: /about/01-setup
+permalink: /contributing/01-setup

 image:
-  path: assets/images/2025/tournament-event-01-2024.png
+  path: assets/images/default/default-contributing-thumbnail.png
-  alt: A siege of Cybran amphibious units against a Seraphim base.
+  alt: A series of engineers of all factions are assisting to upgrade a Cybran land factory.
 ---

 # Accounts and tooling